appseconnect/docs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 * The **Privacy Setting section** allows you to agree/disagree with the privacy policy.
 Basic privacy policy includes - Subscribing to Email Notifications & Acceptance of Terms & Condition.
 * The **Security Setting** enables you to handle all the security related settings like password expiry time set, account deactivation and updating encryption policy.
 ![SecuritySettings](/staticfiles/root/media/SecuritySettings.png)
+* The **TimeZone Settings** enables you to set the timezone in UTC as per your preferred location in the organization.
+Select the UTC time from the dropdown list and click SAVE option.

 ### (b) My Subscription